 onshore bonds

-Changes to capital gains tax (CGT) rates and a shift in the inheritance tax (IHT) treatment of inherited pensions has left investors questioning their options.
+Since the election of the new Labour government, changes to Capital Gains Tax (CGT) rates and a shift in the Inheritance Tax (IHT) treatment of inherited pensions have left investors questioning their options.

 Onshore bonds and General Investment Accounts